agungdwiprasetyo/RPi.EIT-web/README.md

 # RPi.EIT

-Web apps Rpi.EIT using AngularJS to visualize the image on Electrical Impedance Tomography
+Web apps RPi.EIT using AngularJS to visualize the image on Electrical Impedance Tomography